 ii) prepare an annual report on the progress of work in this area in respect of their Questions;

+iii) to review and update regularly the approved permissible EMF radiation level in accordance to the recent variations related to techniques, technical specifications, equipment, networks in addition to climate changes.

 iii) contribute to the organization of any seminars on this subject;

-iv) contribute to preparation of the Guide on the use of ITU-T publications on achieving electromagnetic compatibility and safety, and publications relating to measurement methodologies, the need for measurements to be performed by a "Qualified Radio Engineer" and the criteria for a "Qualified Radio Engineer", and system specifications,
+iv) contribute to preparation of the Guide on the use of ITU-T publications on achieving electromagnetic compatibility and safety, and publications relating to measurement methodologies, monitoring mechanisms, the need for measurements to be performed by a "Qualified Radio Engineer" and the criteria for a "Qualified Radio Engineer", and system specifications,

 invites Member States

-to conduct a periodic review concerning the performance of the operators and mobile equipment manufacturers in this field to make sure that they are following the national specifications or ITU Recommendations, in order to ensure the safe use of EMF
+to conduct a periodic review concerning the performance of the operators and equipment manufacturers in this field to make sure that they are following the national specifications or ITU Recommendations, in order to ensure the safe use of EMF;

+to address regular and continual campaigns of measurements and monitoring for EMF limits.

 ______________________